Race 2: Plot

 In Cyprus, a contract killer blasts a yellow Lamborghini Gallardo by shooting its fuel tank.

 Few months later, a robbery takes place and European printing plates are stolen.
 Crooked businessman Ranvir Singh meets a casino owner, Vikram Thapar, claiming he stole the plates.
 He offers Thapar €1500 million in counterfeit currency in exchange for €500 million in real banknotes.
 Thapar agrees and borrows €500 million from his friend Armaan Malik, who is a powerful don and the leader of the powerful Turkish mafia.
 It is then revealed that Ranvir never stole the plates, and cheated Thapar.
 Unable to return Armaan's money, Thapar is forced to give control of his five casinos to him.

 Ranvir and Armaan planned the whole scam.
 They met through Ranvir's childhood friend retired police inspector Robert "RD" D'Costa.
 Ranvir delivers Thapar's casinos for €500 million to Armaan by taking 10% from it.
 Ranvir meets Armaan's step-sister Aleena, and gradually becomes attracted to her.

 Ranvir sees a picture of his deceased wife Sonia in Armaan's girlfriend Omisha's wallet and begins to woo her in order to gain her confidence.
 Ranvir reveals to RD that he is trying to bankrupt Armaan because Armaan and Thapar were responsible for Sonia's death.

 In a flashback, Ranvir and a pregnant Sonia are in Cyprus.
 Sonia's sister Tanya calls them to meet her in Bangkok.
-On the way, Ranvir tells Sonia that he wants to transfer some savings from the bank.
-Unaware of an assassin lurking around, Ranvir asks her to sit in the car as he heads to the bank.
-The assassin successfully shoots the car's fuel tank (the Lamborghini blasting scene at the beginning of the film), and Sonia dies.
+On the way, Ranvir needs to transfer some savings from the bank.
+Unaware of an assassin lurking around, he asks Sonia to wait in the car.
+The assassin successfully shoots the car's fuel tank (the Lamborghini blasting scene at the beginning of the film), killing Sonia.
 Ranvir chased the assassin and killed him.
-Omisha tells him that she is Sonia's sister, Tanya Martin.
-It is revealed she is not Sonia's sister and it was a ploy by Armaan who knew Ranvir's true intentions.
+Omisha claims that she is Sonia's sister, Tanya Martin.
+However, it is revealed this is a lie and a ploy by Armaan, who knew Ranvir's true intentions.

 Ranvir schemes to steal the Shroud of Turin and sell it to Armaan.
 After that, he will steal both the shroud and Armaan's wealth.
 However, RD, who is afraid of Armaan, betrays Ranvir and tells the truth to Armaan.
 Armaan gives 15 billion euros to his old friend, godfather Anza, as an investment.
 But Anza demands Armaan that he will only give money, if Armaan defeats Anza's fighter Typhoon.
 Armaan agrees and defeats Typhoon in the fight.